joshua-wx/Australian-Open-Radar-Tutorial/README.md

-# AMS Short Course on Open Source Radar Software
+# Australian Open Radar Tutorial
-Welcome to the AMS Short Course on Open Source Radar Software
+Welcome to the tutorial on Open Source Radar Software

-This living repository was first created for the <a href="https://www2.ametsoc.org/ams/index.cfm/meetings-events/ams-meetings/37th-conference-on-radar-meteorology/"> 37th conference on Radar Meteorology</a>
+This living repository was adapted from the <a href="https://www2.ametsoc.org/ams/index.cfm/meetings-events/ams-meetings/37th-conference-on-radar-meteorology/"> 37th conference on Radar Meteorology</a>

 ### Pre-course install instructions